Cambridge Eating Disorder Center

 ADMISSIONS: Center Director, Seda Ebrahimi, Ph.D., 617-547-2255, ext.
 222.

-RESIDENTIAL: 37-bed residential program providing comprehensive treatment for females 12 years and up.
+RESIDENTIAL: 37-bed residential program providing comprehensive treatment for females 12 years and older.
 Residential program has 3 separate tracks: one with 13 beds serves adolescent females, and two 12-bed units serve adult females.

-PARTIAL HOSPITAL: Program for males and females ages 12 and up, meets six days a week, Mon.-Sat.
+PARTIAL HOSPITAL: Program for males and females ages 12 and older, meets six days a week, Mon.-Sat.
 9am-3:30pm.
 There are 2 separate tracks: one for adolescents and one for adults.

 INTENSIVE OUTPATIENT: Program for males and females ages 12 years and older.
 Afternoon (11am-2pm) and evening (5:30pm-8:30pm) option.
 Minimum attendance required 3 times per week.
 Separate track for adolescents and adults.